 Alternate Payment Method i.e Mobile Payments – We are living in an era of digital life.
 Almost everyone has a mobile handset/device in their hand but these devices may differ in type/model/form.
 Some devices are equipped with more innovative and life-changing features, which help us to make our daily life easy.
-This post was originally published on 17-February-20011 and then 26-October-2014 on Linkedin portal (Click here to read on).
+This post was originally published on 17-February-20011 and then 26-October-2014 on a Linkedin portal (Click here to read on).

 The Emergence of Mobile Payment Providers

 In the previous article, I wrote about the emergence of the word Pay, this time I am going to deep dive into the topic of mobile payments as an alternative payment method.
 Instead of paying with cash, check, or credit cards, a consumer can use a mobile device to pay for a wide range of goods and services.

-Mobile wallet blended with hardware level security can be best mix for security.
-The recharge service is the most common type of payment system where one exchanges monetary value in return (Airtime Value) for the ability to make voice/sms/data calls.
+Mobile wallet blended with hardware level security can be the best mix for security.
+The recharge service is the most common type of payment system where one exchanges monetary value in return (Airtime Value) for the ability to make voice/SMS/data calls.
 In one way or another, today’s mobile money transfer service originated from Airtime top-up services.
-In the past one can do a P2P transfer of Airtime which cant be en-cashed but used for one of the telecommunications purposes i.e. voice / sms / data calls..
+In the past one can do a P2P transfer of Airtime which cant be en-cashed but used for one of the telecommunications purposes i.e. voice / SMS / data calls.

 In a speech titled “Issues in payments systems”, Reserve Bank of Australia Governor Glenn Stevens likened the project to “building a piece of national infrastructure” and said every opportunity should be taken to increase its potential value to the nation (Reuters reported).
 Visa poised to Invest €200 million a year in new payment technologies (Clear here to read on).

-Most of us usually makes 20-30 payments in a month.
+Most of us usually make 20-30 payments in a month.
 Value of each payment can differ and can be categorised as either micro or macro payment.
-The micro payments space has been highly lucrative hence we have seen many players venturing into this segment with the latest entrant being Apple which is now jostling with older players like PayPal.
-Mobile Money Players (e.g. FeliCa of Japan) and Plastic Card companies (Visa and MasterCard) around the globe are also jumping into the micro payments space.
+The micropayments space has been highly lucrative hence we have seen many players venturing into this segment with the latest entrant being Apple which is now jostling with older players like PayPal.
+Mobile Money Players (e.g. FeliCa of Japan) and Plastic Card companies (Visa and MasterCard) around the globe are also jumping into the micropayments space.